saurabh-sp-tripathi/quick-nodejs-mocha-example/README.md

 # quick-nodejs-mocha-example
-A quick start quide to Mocha unit test.
+A quick start guide to
+- Mocha unit test
+- ESLint